 Modifications and Personal Touches

-Like many professional guitarists, Joe Perry has modified his instruments to better suit his personal playing style and sound requirements.
+Like many professional guitarists, Joe Perry has modified his instruments better to suit his playing style and sound requirements.
 Classic Les Paul controls include two volume knobs and two tone knobs, which allow the player to blend the outputs of the two pickups.
 However, Perry has been known to replace one of the tone knobs with a toggle switch in some of his guitars.
-This modification gives him quick and easy access to a broader tonal palette by bypassing the tone circuit entirely, letting the pure, unfiltered sound of the pickups come through.
+This modification gives him quick and easy access to a broader tonal palette by bypassing the tone circuit, letting pickups’ pure, unfiltered sound come through.

 Joe Perry, the unrivaled lead guitarist of Aerosmith, is renowned not only for his legendary rock music performances but also for his deep association with Gibson guitars and his extensive collection of their Les Paul models.
-His unique playing style, which effectively complements Gibson’s distinctive construction and design, has lent a significant contribution to his monumental status in the realm of rock music.
-The range of modifications made to his instruments, along with his signature models, demonstrate Perry’s dedication to crafting his individual sound, rendering him a beacon of inspiration for an entire generation of aspiring guitarists.
+His unique playing style, which effectively complements Gibson’s distinctive construction and design, has significantly contributed to his monumental status in rock music.
+The modifications to his instruments and signature models demonstrate Perry’s dedication to crafting his sound, rendering him a beacon of inspiration for an entire generation of aspiring guitarists.

 Influence of Gibson Guitars on Perry’s Playing Style